hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 **Terraform enterprise can store and encrypt your cloud credentials, passwords or any other sensitive data.
 These credentials are stored safely inside of a Vault instance that runs inside of TFE.**

 ---
-name: terraform-cloud-what-is-it
-# Terraform Cloud - SaaS for Infrastructure

-???
-**During the next lab you'll sign up for a free Terraform Cloud account which we'll use for the remainder of this training.**
-TODO: Add an image or something to make this slide more interesting

----
 name: terraform-cloud-enterprise
 # Terraform Cloud or Terraform Enterprise?
 **[Terraform Cloud](https://app.terraform.io/signup)** is a hosted application that provides features like remote state management, API driven runs, policy management and more.
 Many users prefer a cloud based SaaS solution because they don't want to maintain the infrastructure to run it.